OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Mini Breakout Board/RP2040 Mini Breakout Board/README.md

 Also, a note about failure rates on boards from JLCPCB.

-I (TheTrain) have ordered just over 160 of Advanced Breakout Boards in various color and design variaitions with another 20 on the way.
+I (TheTrain) have ordered just over 160 of Advanced Breakout Boards in various color and design variations with another 20 on the way.
 Here are my current failure rates from orders:
 - 20x Black, 2x dead = Failure rate of 10%
 - 30x Black, 3x dead = Failure tate of 10%
 - 20x Red, no dead = Failure rate of 0%